docarray/docarray/docs/how_to/multimodal_training_and_serving.md

     image: ImageDoc
 ```

-You then need to forward declare the following types, this will allow the objects to be properly pickled and unpickled.
+You then need to forward declare the following types.
+This will allow the objects to be properly pickled and unpickled.

 This will be unnecessary once [this issue](https://github.com/docarray/docarray/issues/1330) is resolved.